Get Renew.org Weekly Emails

 Third, there’s the power of Scripture, as God’s eternal word continues to echo throughout our lives even today.
 As Hebrews 4:12 puts it, “The word of God is alive and active,” and many of us who are willing have experienced Scripture’s power to disrupt our habits and transform our hearts.

 Fourth, there’s the invitation of Jesus.
-Why am I placing Jesus under the category of subtle ways in which God reveals himself to the willing?
+Why am I placing Jesus under the category of subtle ways in which God reveals Himself to the willing?
 It’s because of how Jesus brought us salvation.
 Salvation through Jesus was offered in such an uncoercive way that He was literally pinned up on a cross, giving humans complete freedom as to how they would respond.
-Some responded by getting worse, shouting “Crucify him!” and mocking him from the audience.
+Some responded by getting worse, shouting “Crucify him!” and mocking Him from the audience.
 Others responded in humility, such as the centurion who watched him die at his own direction and then acknowledged, “Surely this man was the Son of God!”
 (Mark 15:39).
 As Simeon had prophesied decades before, “This child is destined to cause the falling and rising of many in Israel” (Luke 2:34).

 “This child is destined to cause the falling and rising of many in Israel.”